RawRapter/python-vscode/README.md

         7) Basic Program Convert key-values list to flat dictionary <1 Way Only>
         8) Basic program for Insertion at the beginning in OrderedDict <1 Ways Only>
         9) Basic Program Dictionary and counter in Python to find winner of election <2 ways>
+        10) Basic Program to Append Dictionary Keys and Values ( In order ) in list <3 Ways>
+        11) Basic Program to Sort Python Dictionaries by Key or Value <2 Ways>
+        12) Basic Program to Sort Dictionary key and values List <2 Ways>
 ## 2) Program Sites Folder :
     1) Guvi Site: https://www.guvi.in/ programs
     2) HR Site Programs